marcotroisi/blog/content/post/healthy-oop.md

 - It makes writing tests **very easy**
 - By defining the *signature* of an object, I'm forcing it to adhere to a **contract** of sort, as my object's public methods will all be described by a previously designed interface.
-- It makes it easier to avoid violations of the *[Interface Segregation Principle](https://en.wikipedia.org/wiki/Interface_segregation_principle)*
+- It makes it easier to avoid more obvious violations of the *[Interface Segregation Principle](https://en.wikipedia.org/wiki/Interface_segregation_principle)*
 - It gives me the flexibility to quickly *swap one object for another*, as long as the interface adopted is the same

 No matter what language you're working with, make it a point to have an abstract signature of your object before you go